-We all know what it feels like to be depressed.
+We all know what it feels like to be depressed or stricken with grief.
 We are plagued by negative self-talk and self-doubt.
-We worry about how others view us, or that we won’t be able to perform the way that is expected of us.
+We feel sad and a sense of loss.
+We worry about how others view us, and that we won’t be able to live up to others' expectations of us.
+Other times we just feel numb.
 For some of us, these feelings are ongoing and debilitating.
-We have deeply seated feelings of failure and believe that life will never get better.
+We have deep-seated feelings of failure and believe that life will never get better.
 We may have been feeling this way for months, years, or nearly our entire lives.

-When people are depressed, they find it especially difficult to visualize a happy life and to conjure up the motivation to make changes that would lead to a better life.
-This lack of change, on the other hand, is what contributes to feeling hopeless.
+When people are depressed or experience a deep sense of loss, they find it especially difficult to visualize a happy life and to conjure the motivation to make changes that would lead to a better life — and this lack of change contributes to feeling hopeless.

-Research demonstrates a variety of benefits from using hypnosis in conjunction with therapy for treating depression, such as that it encourages a sense of empowerment and reduces depressive symptoms (Yapko, 2002).
-Further, it has been shown that a combined approach of therapy and hypnosis alleviates depression to a greater degree than therapy alone, and that this effect is maintained even after therapy has ended (Alladin & Alibhai, 2007).
+Research demonstrates a variety of benefits from using hypnosis in conjunction with therapy for treating depression, such as encouraging a sense of empowerment and reducing depressive symptoms (Yapko, 2002).
+Further, a combined approach of therapy and hypnosis has been shown to alleviate depression to a greater degree than therapy alone, and this effect is maintained even after therapy has ended (Alladin & Alibhai, 2007).

 Discover our specialized therapeutic approach aimed at tackling these challenges.
 Engage in a transformative journey that offers crucial insights and strategies, enabling you to break free from these cycles and regain mastery over your thoughts and emotions.